jogeshwar01/exchange-ops/README.md

 # 🚀 Kubernetes Exchange Cluster

-A bulletproof, production-grade Kubernetes setup built specifically for running modern exchange platforms—secure, scalable, and cloud-native from day one.
+A bulletproof, production-grade Kubernetes setup hosted on Google Cloud Platform (GCP) built specifically for running modern exchange platforms—secure, scalable, and cloud-native from day one.
 Whether you're launching a **crypto exchange**, **DeFi app**, or **high-frequency trading platform**, this cluster is designed to keep your services fast, resilient, and secure.

 ---